Proxy murder: Hit men

-A common example of a proxy murder would be a person contracting a hit man, or a hired killer.
+A common example of a proxy murder would be a person contracting a hired killer, often termed a "hit man".
 Hit men commit the act of murder on a specific target or targets, and may receive payment in exchange for the murder or murders committed.
 This is what is known as contract killing.
 Hit men are most often associated with organized crime, e.g. mafias and street gangs.

 Honor killing

 Honor killing is a type of murder when a person kills a member of their family for tarnishing the family image.
-Usually the victim is a woman who has violated sexual norms, such as refusing an arranged marriage or having relationships with unapproved, unrelated men.
+Usually the victim is a woman who has violated sexual norms, such as refusing an arranged marriage or having relationships with unapproved, unrelated people.
 It is often a proxy murder, in which the order to kill is given out by the head of the family, usually the father, instructing a brother to kill his sister.
 In some very rare cases, hit men have been hired to perform the honor killings.